pololu/rpicsim/docs/QuickStartGuide.md

 Installing prerequisites
 ----

-First, on a computer running Windows, install RPicSim and the software it requires:
+First, on a computer running Windows, Linux, or Mac OS X, install RPicSim and the software it requires:

 1. Install [MPLAB X](http://www.microchip.com/pagehandler/en-us/family/mplabx/).
 RPicSim uses the Microchip Java classes from MPLAB X.
 2. Install the latest version of [JRuby](http://jruby.org/).